Avanthireddy04/Cloud-project/README.md

 ### 🏗️ Architecture

-This project follows a serverless + containerized microservices architecture.
+This project follows a serverless architecture.
 Resumes and job descriptions are uploaded through a Streamlit UI running on ECS Fargate, processed through Lambda, stored in DynamoDB, and matched using ML models within the ECS application.

 Core Components